Civil EngineeringFind a programme

 Dr Nick Alexander BSc(Eng) Lond, PhD(UCLond), CMath MIMA, CSci, (Senior Lecturer in Structural Engineering), Structural engineering.

-Dr Adam Crewe PhD CEng MICE MIStructE, (Senior Lecturer in Civil Engineering), Bridges; earthquake engineering; seismic testing; soil dynamics; steel and concrete design.
+Dr Adam Crewe BEng PhD CEng MICE MIStructE,, (Reader in Earthquake Engineering), Bridges; earthquake engineering; seismic testing; soil dynamics; steel and concrete design.

-Dr Andrea Diambra BSc, MSc(Marche), PhD(Bristol), (Lecturer), Computational geotechnics; soil mechanics; soil-structure interaction.
+Dr Andrea Diambra BSc, MSc(Marche), PhD(Bristol), (Lecturer), advanced soil laboratory testing; Computational geotechnics; ground improvements; offshore geotechnics; soil-structure interaction.

 Dr Katsu Goda BSc, MSc(Kyoto), PhD(WOnt), (Senior Lecturer in Civil Engineering), Earthquake engineering and structures.

-Professor Dawei Han BEng, MSc(Huabei), PhD(Salf), CEng, FCIWEM, (Professor of Hydroinformatics), Flood risk management; hydrology; remote sensing; water resources.
+Professor Dawei Han BEng, MSc(Huabei), PhD(Salf), CEng, FCIWEM, (Professor of Hydroinformatics), big data; Flood risk management; hydrology; natural hazards; remote sensing; water resources.

 Professor Sally Heslop BSc(Lond), PhD(Lanc), (Professor of Sustainable Systems Academic Director of Graduate Studies), Engineering education; environmental systems; sustainability.